chickenSandwich-cpu/chickenSandwich-cpu/README.md

 - 😄 Pronouns: ...(updating...)
 - ⚡ Fun fact: Sometimes, I randomly say 🥪🐤**chicken sandwich**🐤🥪 whether or not the topic is about food.
 Nobody stops🛑 me!!!😏💻

-**UPDATE (June 2025):** For those who are wondering (i doubt there is anyone), I'm still making my games and the other projects as usual, the only issues why my github is kinda empty recently is because I mainly watching youtube videos and drawing a lot of sprites for my game(s), and because I was don't feel like forcing myself to commit something on github everyday, but don't worry guys, everything is still fine!
+**UPDATE (June 2025):** For those who are wondering (i doubt there is anyone), I'm still making my games and other projects as usual, the only issues why my github is kinda empty recently is because I mainly watching youtube videos and drawing a lot of sprites for my game(s), and because I was don't feel like forcing myself to commit something on github everyday, but don't worry guys, everything is still fine!

 <!---